 It isn't a difficult decision to totally avoid using rods when there's more creative curtain rods options out there.
 Ropes are one of those items that you might already have in the storage.
 So if you choose to get rid of your curtain rods or are just looking for a change without having to spend too much money, this is a good substitute.

-Ropes are sturdy.
+Ropes are sturdy, especially if you get the right types of rope.
 If you get a thick one you can count on it to hold the weight of a curtain.
 The right kind of rope can handle even an incredibly heavy fabric.
 If the fabric of your curtain is light, a thin rope will do the trick.

-You will, of course, need hooks on the wall to tie the rope.
+You will, of course, need certain types of wall hooks on the wall to tie the rope.
 If your curtains already have hooks then all you need is a good rope.
 Just get up there and tie it to the curtain rings.
 Yes, they are still required.

 You might have problems with getting the rope through the holes on top of the curtain if the rope is too thick.
 So either find a way to make the holes bigger or get a thinner rope that will easily go through the curtain but is strong enough to carry the weight of the curtain.
 Hooks to hold up the curtain are an easy solution to this.